 Federal law requires all international students with a 20-hour per week assistantship to carry at least six graduate credits for full-time status.

 To receive financial aid, students must be enrolled at least half-time (i.e. 5 credits).
 Loan deferment may also require full- or half-time status.
 Eligibility varies with financial aid programs; students should contact their lender for requirements.

 Graduate credit for any course work that is more than seven (7) calendar years old at the time of the final examination cannot be used to satisfy a master's degree program.
 The analogous time limitation for a doctoral degree is 10 years.

-Following the final examination, the candidate has one (1) year during which to provide the Graduate College a disquisition for which the graduate dean will sign final approval of all requirements for the degree.
-Should the disquisition not be deposited as specified or any other degree requirements not be completed within this time limit, the student must repeat the final examination.
+The student will have one (1) year from the date of the final examination to complete the Graduate School disquisition review process and all other degree requirements.
+Should the disquisition not receive final approval or any other degree requirements not be completed within this time limit, the student must repeat the final examination.

-Students are required to register for at least one credit each semester (fall and spring) until all degree requirements are completed, including submitting the final copy of a thesis, paper, or dissertation.
+Students are required to register for at least one credit each semester (fall and spring) until all degree requirements are completed, including Graduate School approval of the thesis, paper, or dissertation.
 The graduate dean will not approve the degree until the student has registered for the number of credits of research for any semesters not covered by either registration or leave of absence, but not more than four (4) credits total.

 A student who has not registered for longer than a continuous two-year period must also reapply for admission and is subject to the degree requirements at the time of readmission.

 Leave of Absence